sczerwinski/sczerwinski.github.io/_posts/2017-05-15-delegating-android-shared-preferences-in-kotlin.md

 }
 ```

-A property can now be defined with a single line in your `Activity` class:
+A property can then be defined in your `Activity` class:

 ```kotlin
 var username by stringSharedPreference("USERNAME", "")
 ```

-Or in any other class with a reference to the `Context`:
+Or in any other class containing a reference to the `Context`:

 ```kotlin
 var username by context.stringSharedPreference("USERNAME", "")